Aipysurus fuscus

 Aipysurus fuscus, commonly known as the dusky sea snake or Timor Reef snake, is a species of sea snake in the family Elapidae.
-It is found in the Timor Sea between Australia, Indonesia and East Timor and has been classified as endangered.
+It is found in the Timor Sea between Australia, Indonesia, and Timor-Leste and has been classified as endangered.

 Description and taxonomy

 A. fuscus tends to be dark, colored purplish brown, brown, or blackish brown above.
 It occasionally has paler bands on the lower flanks.
 The center of each lateral scale is occasionally darker, giving the appearance of longitudinal striations.
 It is a member of the subfamily Hydrophiinae, or marine elapid snakes.
-The species name of A. fuscus derives from the Latin term fuscus, which translates to "dusky" or "dark," in reference to the snake's coloration.
+The species name of A. fuscus derives from the Latin term fuscus, which translates to "dusky" or "dark", in reference to the snake's coloration.
 The species is thought to not usually grow beyond 78 cm in length, although substantially larger specimens have been found.
 It is thought to reach reproductive maturity after three or four years, have an average generation time of five years, and an average lifespan of ten.